ctlab/evoguess/data/experiments/README.md

-Default directory for cnf templates
+Default directory for experimental results